Six Ways to Mentally Prepare Yourself for an Overseas Move

 6. Invite Friends to Visit

 You’ve probably already told your friends that you’re moving overseas, but have you told them that they’re welcome to come and visit?
-Knowing that a friend is coming to spend a weekend with you will give you something fun to look forward to and could help to distract you from any stress or struggles you face at first.
+Knowing that a friend is coming to spend a weekend with you, once COVID-19 safety regulations allow, will give you something fun to look forward to and could help to distract you from any stress or struggles you face at first.
 Furthermore, planning things to do with them during their stay is a great way to get to know your city and discover new restaurants, museums, parks and other sites of interest.

 Inviting friends to visit will also reassure them that you won’t forget about them while living your new and exciting life in another country.
 It will prove that you care about the friendship, thereby encouraging them to make an effort to maintain the relationship, despite the fact you may be hundreds or thousands of miles apart.
 Although you’re bound to make new friends while living overseas, keeping old friends back home is also important for your mental health, so try to do everything you can to keep these loved ones happy and confident in your friendship.